boolean-uk/react-address-book/README.md

 1. Fork and clone this repository
 2. `npm install`
-3. `npm run start`
+3. `npm start`
-5. Run json-server through a new terminal: `json-server --watch db/db.json`
+4. Start json-server.
+In a new terminal: `npx json-server -p 4000 --watch db/db.json`
+5. Visit localhost:4000/contacts to make sure your json-server is running

 ## Requirements
 - A user can **view a list of contacts** at "/" when the app loads.
-	- Each contact should shown first name and last name
+	- Each contact should show first name and last name
-	- The list of contacts should be retrieved from the database
+	- The list of contacts should be fetched from JSON server
-- A user can **create a contact** at "/contacts/new" via a form when the "New Contact" button is clicked
+- A user can **create a contact** at "/contacts/add" via a form when the "Add New Contact" menu link is clicked
 	- The created contact should have:
 		- first name
 		- last name
 		- street
 		- city
-		- post code
-		- an option to block the contact
-	- The created contact should be saved in the database
+	- When the form is submitted, the created contact should be saved in the database by sending to JSON server
-	- The created contact should be added to the contacts list
+	- The created contact should be also be added to the contacts list
-	- A link underneath the form should allow the user to return to the contacts list
+  - The add new contact form should be reset
-- A use **view a specific contact** at "/contacts/:id" by selecting a view button from the contacts list
+- A user can **view a specific contact** at "/contacts/:id" by pressing a "view" link from the contacts list
 	- The view contact page should display all the details of the contact
-	- The specific contact should be loaded from the database based on it's id
+	- The specific contact should be fetched from JSON server based on it's id

 ## Tips
 - Check `db/db.json` and think about which URLs you are going to need when creating your `fetch` functions.
+- Using the instructions above, JSON server will run on `localhost:4000`, so you can `GET` all contacts at `http//localhost:4000/contacts`.
+- You can add a new contact by `POST`-ing to `http//localhost:4000/contacts`
-- You could use a tool such as Insomnia to check your routes before you start coding
+- You can also use a tool such as Insomnia to test these requests before you start writing code

 ## Extension 1
-- When a user submits a form they should be automatically redirected to see the changes
+- Add support for defining the following fields for each contact:
+  - Email
+  - LinkedIn
+  - Twitter
+- Update the new contact form and the contact view page to show these fields

 ## Extension 2
-- A user can **edit a contact** via a form when the "Edit" button is clicked
-	- The updated contact should be saved in the database
-	- The updated contact should be viewable in the UI
-	- The selected contact can also be deleted from the **edit contact** form
+- The user is automatically returned to the contacts list page when a contact is added.
+  - Take a look at `useNavigate` on [React Router](https://reactrouter.com/docs/en/v6/getting-started/overview#navigation) for how to do this.

 ## Extension 3
-- A user can specify a contact type when adding a contact ("Work,"Personal", etc.)
+- A user can **edit a contact**  when an "Edit" link is clicked in the contacts list
+	- The updated contact should be saved in the database using a `PUT` or `PATCH` call to JSON server
-- Add support for filtering contact types to the contact list page
+	- The updated contact should be viewable in the contacts list

+## Extension 3
+- The user can **delete a contact** from the contacts list

 ## Extension 4
-- A user can search for a specific contact
+- A user can specify a contact type when adding a contact, `Work` or `Personal`.
+- Update the contacts list and contact view to show the contact type.
+Display each type in a different style, or use conditional rendering to add a different icon or emoji next to the contact based on their type.
+- Add filter options to the contacts list so the user can toggle each contact type.
+Changing the filter should change the displayed contacts.
+- Each time the filter changes, the URL should also be updated.
+  - In this instance, the specific filters should be added as URL Search params.
+For example, if the user filters by only "personal", the url should be something like `/?type=personal`.
+If the user filters by only "work", then the url should be `/?type=work`.
+If the user filters by both types, then the url should be `/?type=work&type=personal`.
+If there are no filters in the URL, then all contacts should be shown.
+  - See `useSearchParams` on [React Router](https://reactrouter.com/docs/en/v6/getting-started/tutorial#search-params) for one approach to this.
+  - Read the documentation *carefully* on `useSearchParams`.
+It works similar to `useState`, but the value you get back is an instance of [URLSearchParams](https://developer.mozilla.org/en-US/docs/Web/API/URLSearchParams), not an object as you may expect.
+  - You may want to consider using `useSearchParams` in a small test project first to understand how it works.